ninjakaib/transformers/README.md

 # transformers
-An education journey on implementing transformers from scratch
+An educational journey on implementing transformers from scratch